Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

-\begin{remark} We consider destabilization annuli up to isotopy in $\Sigma \times I$, following the same notion as in \cite{kuperberg2003virtual}.
-We let any isotopic image of the annulus $C\times I$ mentioned in Definition \ref{destabknotoid} to be a destabilization annulus. \end{remark}
+\begin{rem} We consider destabilization annuli up to isotopy in $\Sigma_g \times I$, following the same notion as in \cite{kuperberg2003virtual}.
+We let any isotopic image of the annulus $C\times I$ mentioned in Definition \ref{destabknotoid} to be a destabilization annulus. \end{rem}

-\begin{definition} The arc isotopies of $\;\Sigma\times I$, homeomorphisms of $\Sigma$ and stabilizations/destabilizations of $\Sigma\times I$ induce an equivalence relation in the set of virtual arcs in thickened surfaces, and it is called \textit{virtual arc equivalence}. \end{definition}
+\begin{defn} The arc isotopies of $\;\Sigma_g\times I$, homeomorphisms of $\Sigma_g$ and stabilizations and destabilizations of $\Sigma_g\times I$ together induce an equivalence relation on the set of rail arcs in thickened surfaces.
+We call this equivalence relation \textit{stable equivalence}.
+Two rail arcs that are equivalent up to rail arc equivalence are called \textit{stably} equivalent. \end{defn}